voschezang/coding-handbook/labour/planning.md

 A backlog is a list of future work and past ideas.
 It can range from *wish-list* to a *commitment*.
 It functions as:

-- A communication tool for a product team and its stakeholders.
-It shows the priority of projects relative to each other.
+- A scheduling mechanism.
-- A list of commitments
+- A prioritation device.
-- An estimation of technical debt
+- An inventory of technical debt and risks.
+- A list of commitments.

 Also see [requirements-engineering](../requirements-engineering.md).